frbelli/ClaudeSkills/Sound Design/references/synths/Moog-Matriarch-Reference-Guide.md

 - Keyboard CV → Oscillator Pitch
 Breaking any connection with a patch cable reroutes the signal to the new destination.

+> [!TIP]
-> Tip: Use the built-in mults to distribute modulation to multiple points without an external splitter.
+> > Tip: Use the built-in mults to distribute modulation to multiple points without an external splitter.

 ---